 There are faculty housing apartments located on the Main, Middle and East Campuses.
 These apartments, which are of varying sizes, are well-equipped for the comfort and convenience of the residents.
 Allocations of the apartments are made by the relevant departments or schools with the approval of the vice rector in charge of Administrative and Financial Affairs.

 Location of the Housing Offices:

-Main Campus Housing Office: Building 19 (ext: 1400, 1551)
+Main Campus Housing Office: Building 19 (ext.
+1397, 1400, 1551)

-East Campus Housing Office: Building C (ext: 5092, 5395)
+East Campus Housing Office: Building C (ext.
+5092, 5395)

-Middle Campus Housing Office: Building 106 (ext: 8400)
+Middle Campus Housing Office: Building 106 (ext.
+8400)

-Upon arrival, a list of all appliances, utensils and furnishings provided in the residence is produced to be signed by both parties (the employee and the Housing Office management), stating that all items are present and in good condition.
+Within one week of your arrival, a list of all appliances, utensils and furnishings provided in the residence is produced to be signed by both parties (the employee and the Housing Office management), stating that all items are present and in good condition.

-Pets are allowed in faculty apartments.
-However, those who own a pet should present a health certificate for the animal to the Housing Office.
+Pets are allowed in faculty apartments (except for buildings 12,106,107).
 Please make sure to have the certificate issued not more than 15 days before your departure.
 The certificate should indicate that the animal is in good health and vaccinated against rabies, and it should be stamped by the relevant government agency in the country where you have been residing.
 You will need a certificate for each pet you own.

 • do not leave your pet’s feces on the ground.